AlejandraTM/WilberforcePendulum/README.md

 # WilberforcePendulum
-Codes of numerical solution and Poincaré Map with the Python plots code.
+Codes of numerical solution and Poincaré Map with the Python plots codes and C++ codes.